Resolve common issues with your APIs.

 For more information about how to mark a data source as active, see Database Connectivity.

-If you are having issues invoking APIs from other servers, verify your URL and headers using REST tools such as Postman.
+If you are having issues invoking APIs from other servers, verify your URL and headers using REST tools, such as Postman or cURL.

 For more information about how to debug using the

 API Server caches schemas in the admin repository.
 A full load is required only initially, or when you refresh the schema.
 For large schemas, the time it takes for the initial load might exceed the web browser time-out time.
 In this case, an error appears, but API Server continues the load process.

 Reload API Creator in your web browser, which loads the schema.

 If you continue to have issues, contact CA Support.